michellebakels/michellebakels/README.md

 ### Welcome! 👋

-<p>I'm not one for fancy profiles of myself and still view github as a tool more than a portfolio, however I understand a few occasional visitors may drop by to see what's going on over here so I'll try and provide some :sparkles: _guidance_ :sparkles: </p>
+I'm not one for fancy profiles of myself and still view github as a tool more than a portfolio, however I understand a few occasional visitors may drop by to see what's going on over here so I'll try and provide some :sparkles: _guidance_ :sparkles: <br><br>

-<p>I do a lot of teaching and tutorials for new programmers therefore a lot of what's seen publicly here serves that purpose.
+I do a lot of teaching and tutorials for new programmers therefore a lot of what's seen publicly here serves that purpose.
 Also, nearly everything I've ever built in exchange for USD is in a private repo (:confused:).
-There are a few repos in here that are near and dear to my heart though so let me `.filter()` them out:</p>
+There are a few repos in here that are near and dear to my heart though so let me `.filter()` them out:

 #### :arrows_clockwise: 1909 X-Change
-<p>This app is being developed for the wonderful/amazing/magical members of [1909](https://weare1909.org/) which brings in and brings up South Florida entrepreneurs through accelerators, ideators, and shared community space.
-A common pain point of early stage start-ups is of course (... drum roll...) **lack of funding!** In order to help relieve this burden, we've created the X-Change, a skills sharing/swapping platform that allows founders to post what they need help with in _exchange_ for helping someone else with their area of expertise.</p>
+This app is being developed for the wonderful/amazing/magical members of [1909](https://weare1909.org/) which brings in and brings up South Florida entrepreneurs through accelerators, ideators, and shared community space.
+A common pain point of early stage start-ups is of course (... drum roll...) **lack of funding!** In order to help relieve this burden, we've created the X-Change, a skills sharing/swapping platform that allows founders to post what they need help with in _exchange_ for helping someone else with their area of expertise.<br><br>

-<p>To learn more about the X-Change, check out this [Racket](https://racket.com/cococo_soflo/rnae8) recorded by community building expert, Vanessa Calas, and myself for our community growth series, CoCoCo SoFlo</p>
+To learn more about the X-Change, check out this [Racket](https://racket.com/cococo_soflo/rnae8) recorded by community building expert, Vanessa Calas, and myself for our community growth series, CoCoCo SoFlo <br><br>

 - FrontEnd: (https://github.com/michellebakels/xchange)
 - BackEnd: (https://github.com/michellebakels/xchange-api)